sra-wng/cs5785-final-project-scripts/README.md

 # cs5785-final-project-scripts
-CS5785 Applied Machine Learning Final Project.
-Scripts used to build a food image dataset.
+#### Fall 2020 CS5785 Applied Machine Learning Final Project

+Scripts used to scrape Google Images and organize/process images to build a food image dataset for image classification and segmentation.
+See Final Report.pdf for project details.